MSc Medical StatisticsLondon School of Hygiene and Tropical Medicine

 - Statistical Methods in Epidemiology (compulsory)

-- Analysis of Hierarchical & Other Dependent Data*
+- Analysis of Hierarchical and Other Dependent Data

 - Survival Analysis and Bayesian Statistics (compulsory)